fhfuih/fhfuih.github.io/content/blog/coding/chrome-extension-scope/index.en.md

   - browser extension
   - JavaScript
   - CSS
+summary: Had you ever written a Chrome browser extension, you must have been struggling to differenciate the contexts of every script file in your project.
+There are *content scripts*, *background scripts*, scripts in a popup page, and even more!
 ---

 Had you ever written a Chrome browser extension, you must have been struggling to differenciate the contexts of every script file in your project.
-There are *content scripts*, *background scripts*, and scripts in a popup page.
+There are *content scripts*, *background scripts*, scripts in a popup page, and even more!
 Chrome's official documentation have never systematically compared their differences;
 and due to their so called "safety concern",